DanielAmes/DanielAmes.github.io/_posts/2024-11-14-grainyieldproject.md

 The first of these patterns is consistent with the observations we made in the introduction concerning the fertilizer curve of a single organism and suggests that at low levels of fertilizer use, differences in fertilizer use have high explanatory power.

-The second pattern may be due to the fact that reaching the highest attainable yield is impossible without the use of large quantities of fertilizer, whereas it is possible to use a great deal of fertilizer while still failing to achieve high yields, so that among countries who have neared the fertilizer saturation point, differences in factors like climate, soil quality, crop varieties, agricultural expenditure, and agricultural technology have come to dominate differences in fertilizer use and therefore have greater power to explain differences in yield.
-Another possible explanation is that the correlation is so strong at low levels of fertilizer use because those countries are generally quite similar to one another, and in fact many of them are located in the same geographical region, Sub-Saharan Africa.
+The second pattern may be due to the fact that reaching the highest attainable yield is impossible without the use of large quantities of fertilizer, whereas it is possible to use a great deal of fertilizer while still failing to achieve high yields, so that among countries who have neared the fertilizer saturation point, differences in factors like climate, soil quality, crop varieties, agricultural expenditure, and agricultural technology have come to dominate differences in fertilizer use and therefore will have greater power to explain differences in yield.
+Another possible explanation is that the correlation is so strong at low levels of fertilizer usage because those countries are in general quite similar to one another, and in fact, as we can see in the maps, many of them are located in the same geographical region, Sub-Saharan Africa.

 ## Model Fitting

 Rather than explicitly modeling the relationship between the variables as a non-linear curve with an asymptote, we opted to transform the fertilizer variable in order to linearize the relationship, after which we fit a linear model.
-Of all such transformations, a logistic transformation (sometimes called a sigmoid transformation) seemed the most appropriate in light of the patterns observed in the scatter plot.
+Of all such transformations, a logistic transformation seemed the most appropriate in light of the patterns observed in the scatter plot and of the mathematical tractability of the transformation.

 ## Logistic Transformation of Fertilizer Variable